Fokker aircraft (1919-1945): books - history and models

 A book on Fokker aircraft?
-Explore here illustrated books on the history, types and construction of Fokker aircraft (1/2).
+Explore here illustrated books on the history and models of Fokker aircraft from the years 1919-1945.

 Anthony Fokker : The Flying Dutchman Who Shaped American Aviation